vrmarcelino/CCMetagen/README.md

 You can adjust the stringency of the taxonomic assignments by adjusting the minimum coverage (--coverage), the minimum abundance (--depth), and the minimum level of sequence similarity (--query_identity).

+**Understanding the ranked taxonomic output of CCMetagen:** The taxonomic classifications reflect the sequence similarity between query and reference sequences, according to default or user-defined similarity thresholds.
+For example, if a match is 97% similar to the reference sequence, the match will not get a species-level classification.
+If the match is 85% similar to the reference sequence, then the species, genus and family-level classifications will be 'none'.
+Note that this is different from identifications tagged as unk_x (unknown taxa).
+These unknowns indicate taxa where higher-rank classifications have not been defined (according to the NCBI taxonomy database), and it is unrelated to sequence similarity.

 For a list of options to customize your analyze, type:
 ```
 CCMetagen.py -h